GersonACensus/Migration/README.md

 - table - This is the field to define the migration log table.
 Default 'migrations'
 - migrations_dir - This is the directory to save yours .sql files to migrate.
 Default is null.
 - onlyJSON - if is true, the response have a JSON header.
-If false.
+If false the response is an Array.
 Default false.
 - continueWithErrors - If is true, when an error occurs, the other migrations will be persisted and it will return a list with successes and failures. if false, on error the interrupt the migration script and return a throw exception.
 Default false.

 #Responses examples